CSNW/sql-bricks/readme.md

 # SQL-Bricks

 SQL is a complicated, expressive DSL.
 SQL-Bricks is not an abstraction layer and makes no attempt to hide user from SQL syntax.
 On the contrary, it is designed to match SQL as faithfully as possible so that the experienced SQL user can easily guess the API.
-Soon, we hope to make it fully comprehensive, so that it supports all clauses of the four supported statements (SELECT/INSERT/UPDATE/DELETE).
+Soon, we hope to make it fully comprehensive, so that it supports all possible variations on the four supported SQL statements (`SELECT`/`INSERT`/`UPDATE`/`DELETE`).

-SQL-Bricks provides easy parameter substitution, automatic quoting of columns that match SQL keywords ("order", "desc", etc), a nice chainable syntax so you don't have to wrangle massive multi-line strings, a few conveniences (user-supplied abbreviation support and auto join criteria support) and, most importantly, **easy composition and re-use of SQL**.
+SQL-Bricks provides easy parameter substitution, automatic quoting of columns collide with SQL keywords ("order", "desc", etc), a nice chainable syntax, a few conveniences (support for user-supplied abbreviations and auto-generated join criteria) and, most importantly, **easy composition and re-use of SQL**.

 ## Project Goals

-SQL-Bricks was born out of frustration with other SQL-generation libraries (including one I wrote).

 **Composable:** The primary goal of SQL-Bricks is to enable the elimination of DRY in SQL-heavy applications by allowing easy composition and modification of SQL statements, like building blocks.
-To enable this, statements can be cloned and clauses can be added in any order (if a WHERE clause already exists, the new one will be ANDed on to it):
+To enable this, statements can be cloned and clauses can be added in any order (if a `WHERE` clause already exists, the new one will be `AND`ed on to it):

 ```javascript
 var stmt = select('*').from('user');